 Those familiar with ghost hunting often look for a ghost orb.
+You may identify an orb as a real ghost orb if you haven't considered other factors.

 What Is a Ghost Orb?